i3drobotics/stereo-vision-toolkit/README.md

 Installation
 ---

 The software is currently Windows-only, but we are likely to add support for Linux in the future.
-Currently the only component that is reliant on Windows is camera discovery, which uses DirectShow.
+Currently the only component that is reliant on Windows is some usb camera control, which uses DirectShow.

 This repository contains everything you need to build the software using MSVC 2015 (including pre-built dependencies.)
 You will also need an up to date installation of Qt 5 (tested using [Qt 5.10.1](https://download.qt.io/new_archive/qt/5.10/5.10.1/)) and the NVIDIA Cuda SDK.
 Building with MinGW should be possible, but you will need to build the dependencies yourself.
 You may also need the Windows SDK.